The breast-specific proteome

 Gene expression shared between the breast and other tissues

-In order to illustrate the relation of breast tissue to other tissue types, a network plot was generated, displaying the number of genes with shared expression between different tissue types.
+To illustrate the relation of breast tissue to other tissue types, a network plot was generated, displaying the number of genes with a shared expression between different tissue types.

+One example of a group enriched gene in breast and other tissues is Keratin 15 (KRT15).
 Keratins are intermediate filament proteins responsible for the structural integrity of epithelial cells.
-Keratin 15 (KRT15) is expressed in breast, skin and esophagus.
+Keratin 15 (KRT15) show elevated expression in breast, esophagus, skin and vagina.

 Hormone receptors in breast